 I have wanted to write this post for quite some time, but things just keep getting in the way.
 I’ve had a lot of requests over the last couple months about writing about kombucha and I really hope this post helps anyone who is interested in starting to brew their own kombucha.

 I wrote about this fermented beverage back in January and covered a lot of the health benefits and history of kombucha, so I’m not going to go into that in this post.
-You can check out this post for more in-depth reading about kombucha health benefits.
+You can check out this post from my affiliate partner, Kombucha Kamp, for more in-depth reading about kombucha health benefits.
 But, just as a reminder, SCOBY stands for Symbiotic Colony of Bacteria and Yeast.
 Like kefir and other fermented/cultured foods, kombucha is a great source of beneficial bacteria that help heal and maintain our gut.
 I always say, if you’re gut’s not healthy, then you’re not healthy.

 Brewing kombucha is SO easy!
 It can be intimidating at first, but let me tell you – there is no reason to be intimidated.
 It’s simple and FUN!
 I love brewing it now and I wish I had started brewing it earlier in my life.
 I think about all the money I could have saved.
 So, let’s get started.